jmclaren7/windows-setup-helper/README.md

 # Windows Setup Helper

-This project provides an interface to use with Windows Installer or WinPE (Iboot.wim).
-The interface gives you access to whatever scripts and tools you choose to add.
-The interface provides options to start a normal Windows Install or one that is automated.
+This project provides a GUI to use along side the traditional Windows installer interface you see on a normal Windows installation ISO/USB.
+You'll have access to whatever scripts and tools you choose to add along with options to start an automated Windows installation.
 Automated installs will use an Autounattend.xml file to skip all but partitioning steps, once the install completes any scripts you selected will automatically run.

-To use Windows Setup Helper you'll need to add the project files to a WinPE image (sources\boot.wim) along with your custom scripts and tools, I've created a script (Build.bat) to help get this done quickly, just follow the instructions below.
+To use Windows Setup Helper you'll need to add the project files to a Windows installer image along with your custom scripts and tools.
+I've created a script (Build.bat) to help get this done quickly, just follow the instructions below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jmclaren7/windows-setup-helper/master/Extra/Screenshot1.png?raw=true">